Ready, Set, Recover!

 The Ready, Set, Recover! workshops are an initiative to build your skills, confidence and community connection through a series of training programs.
 They are open to all Indigo Shire residents, although there are some age restrictions and class sizes are limited.

-We are delivering workshops across Indigo Shire October 2024 - April 2025.
-They will be held on weekends to make them as accessible as possible and are just $30 per weekend.
+We are delivering workshops across Indigo Shire October 2024 - May 2025.
+They will be held on weekends to make them as accessible as possible and are just $30 per weekend, with free places available if cost is a barrier.

 These workshops are designed to build your skills, knowledge and confidence.
 They also aim to connect you with other in the community, lunch will be provided each day with plenty of opportunity for you to get to know others in the group.